DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - CDK:
   - Superset of CloudFormation, supports every AWS service
   - We write infra in a programming language we know (see above)
-  - Leverages CloudFormation
+  - **Leverages CloudFormation**
 - CDK + SAM:
   - We can use SAM CLI to locally test CDK apps
   - We must first run `cdk synth` - this will generate CFN template which we can invoke with SAM cli

-#### 🎈Question #352
+#### 🎈?Question #352

 A company has deployed a landing zone that has a well-defined AWS Organizations structure and an SCP.
-The company's development team can create their AWS resources only by using AWS CloudFormation and the AWS Cloud Development Kit (AWS CDK).
+The company's development team **can create their AWS resources only by using AWS CloudFormation and the AWS Cloud Development Kit (AWS CDK).**

 A DevOps engineer notices that Amazon Simple Queue Service (Amazon SQS) queues that are deployed in different CloudFormation stacks have different configurations.
 The DevOps engineer also notices that the application cost allocation tag is not always set.